Email email@example.com for any question, feedback, or just to say hello

 How do I add a flight?

-You can add a flight into Flighty manually by entering the flight number or the route into the search field, selecting the date and tapping the flight you were looking for.
+There are 3 ways: Manually search, forward your email itinerary, or sync with TripIt.
+Manual search supports searching by flight number or the route into the search field, selecting the date and tapping the flight you were looking for.
 Or you can set up email import to easily forward your flights via email or you can set up TripIt Sync to import all your flights from your TripIt account.

 How do I delete a flight?

-Delete a flight by swiping the flight from right to left on the my flights list or by tapping the delete button on the bottom of the flight details for this flight.
+Delete a flight by swiping on the flight from right to left on the my flights list, or by tapping the delete button at the bottom of the flight's detail page.

 Where are my past flights?